 Our three sailing ships, Arktika, Aurora and Teista, are able to access some of the most remote and captivating locations in Iceland, Greenland, and Jan Mayen, while serving as hospitable floating base camps for each day’s adventure.

 is a fully equipped Italian-built sailing yacht certified to circumnavigate the globe with up to 12 guests.
 She’s a 75ft polar ketch used to navigate in the arctic.
-With six guest cabins (two-person), a spacious saloon and galley, there is ample space on-board.
-Normally we have max twelve guests and sometimes we have extra crew or guides sharing the cabins with the guests.
+With five guest cabins (4 two-person and 1 four-person), a spacious saloon and galley, there is ample space on-board.
+Normally we have max eleven guests and sometimes we have extra crew or guides sharing the cabins with the guests.
 The boat offers central heating, hot and cold water, three heads (toilets), three showers, and 220V electricity capable of charging batteries and other electronic devices.

 is a former racing yacht that has been around the world four times.
 Under its previous name, Antiope, it was commanded a number of times by Sir Robin Knox-Johnson, the founder of Clipper Adventures and the first man to singlehandedly sail around the world non-stop.
 Originally built for fifteen crewmembers, she has been thoughtfully outfitted for sailing excursions that comfortably accommodate ten guests and two crew members (ten single berths) with spacious communal areas and a galley.
 The boat offers central heating, hot and cold water, two heads (toilets), one shower, and 220V electricity capable of charging batteries and other electronic devices.

 Teista is the head sailing vessel of the Aurora Arktika Sailing School.
 She is a Jeanneau Sunlight 30, and spent her previous years racing around the Westfjords.
 Teista, which means Black Guillemot in Icelandic, is a common bird you can find in Iceland.
 We think she is the perfect vessel to learn how to sail on or for a six-person crew to experience the Westfjords from the water.

 IMMERSE YOURSELF IN MEMORIES